EnerNOCSC/SCcode/README.md

 Firstrow = 2

-' Find the last populated row
+' This line finds the last populated row
 With Sheets(createShipments)
     lastRow = .Cells.Find(what:="*", _
     SearchDirection:=xlPrevious, _